Sponsored Article

 The List

 The El Capitan system at the Lawrence Livermore National Laboratory, California, USA remains the No. 1 system on the TOP500.
-The HPE Cray EX255a system was measured with 1.742 Exaflop/s on the HPL benchmark.
-El Capitan has 11,039,616 cores and is based on AMD 4th generation EPYC™ processors with 24 cores at 1.8 GHz and AMD Instinct™ MI300A accelerators.
-It uses the HPE Slingshot interconnect for data transfer and achieves an energy efficiency of 58.9 Gigaflops/watt.
-The system also achieved 17.41 Petaflop/s on the HPCG benchmark which makes it the new leader on this ranking as well
+The HPE Cray EX255a system was remeasured with 1.809 Exaflop/s on the HPL benchmark.
+LLNL also achieved 17.41 Petaflop/s on the HPCG benchmark which makes the system the No. 1 on this ranking as well.

 read more »